ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

     We are expecting to see updates to our restored dynamoDB table, and changes to services and resources that reference the table name or ARN.

     > Things to check for
-    > 1. Policy Documents for API and Admin updating to use new (restored table)
+    > 1. Policy Documents for Opensearch pipeline, App task role, Event received role and env vars updating to use new (restored table)
     > 1. AWS Backup managing the new table
-    > 1. DynamoDB Table tags, point in time restore enabled, server side encryption enabled and TTL activation
+    > 1. DynamoDB Table tags, point in time restore enabled, stream enabled
+    > 1. Opensearch pipeline recreated to use new table
     > 1. ECS Services and Task Definition updates for app
-    > 1.Lambda function updates for event_received
+    > 1. Lambda function updates for event_received

 1. Once happy with the plan, apply the changes